elimuro/rglr-gnrtr-web/docs/2025-08-16_LAYER_SYSTEM_IMPLEMENTATION_PLAN.md

 - Focus on user value and performance
 - Document as we go for future maintenance
 - Test thoroughly before moving to next phase
+- 3D camera system is additive enhancement, not breaking change
+- Layer system designed for 2D-first, 3D-later approach
+- Performance monitoring critical for 3D mode with multiple layers

 ---